-Atheists have passionately distanced themselves from the word spirituality; the word makes them extremely uncomfortable.
-And yet, some of those very atheists have recently sought to rescue the term.
+Many modern thinkers have passionately distanced themselves from the word spirituality; the word makes them extremely uncomfortable.
+And yet, some of those very modern thinkers and atheists have recently sought to rescue the term.
 Individuals like Carl Sagan, Sam Harris and Neil de Grasse Tyson, who reject the dogmas of religion and stick to empirical science, haven’t been shy to use the word spiritual.

 Sam Harris took a lot of flak for using the word and wrote a great article defending the use of the word spiritual.
 (See here).For these thinkers, spirituality does not mean being religious; it could go hand in hand with science and the rejection of the supernatural.

 There is a lack of consensus among the experts on what spirituality or being spiritual actually means.
 Spirituality originates from the word, “spirit” which originates from the Latin spiritus, which means breath.
 Through the middle ages, the word became associated with the supernatural, which did little to help its empirical credentials.

 Spirituality does not equate to being religious.
 In fact spirituality became a break away movement, rejecting the divisive religious beliefs.
 You can be spiritual and not believe in the supernatural.
 And this isn’t a new phenomenon.
 Spiritually minded nontheists were organising themselves in ancient Greece and Rome under the Stoics and Epicureans, and in Ancient China and India as pupils of Lao Tse or Mimansa.
 These were disparate belief systems but they rejected the supernatural and recognized the interconnectedness of all things.